Chorus

 Why I built it

-I got tired of the mental overhead of chore management in shared living situations.
+I got tired of forgetting to do my chores that do not need to be super often.
 Either everything was ad-hoc and things got forgotten, or we’d try to be systematic about it and end up spending more time planning chores than actually doing them.

-I wanted something that would distribute work fairly across time without requiring us to sit down and plan every week.
+I wanted something that would distribute work across time without requiring us to sit down and plan every week.
 The cascading model removes decision fatigue – you just look at today’s list and do what’s there.
-Everything else takes care of itself.

 How it works

-The daily schedule becomes your source of truth where all chores ultimately resolve.
-When you look at your day, you see:
+The daily schedule becomes your source of truth where all chores are ultimately resolved.
+There’s three screens:

 This way, big annual chores (like cleaning the oven or reorganizing storage) just appear in your daily view at the right time without you having to remember them.